ermiasgelaye/python-api-challenge/README.md

 * The findings from the data, plots, and the regression line in the case of testing if there is a relation between humidity and cloudiness of cities nearer or farther to the equator (latitude 0) doesn't show any significant results.
 The correlation between humidity and latitude for both northern and southern hemisphere cities is very week, a negative correlation, and the result for cloudiness and latitude also very week and negative.
 Therefore, We can infer that humidity can be fairly distributed in both northern and southern hemisphere cities regardless of their distance from the equator.

+* The finding from the analysis of  the relationship between wind speed (mph), and latitude showed that the lower wind speed when the cities closer to the equater (latitude 0), and somehow the wind speed increase for the cities farther from the equater.
+The regression analysis also showed that there is a very week, posetive correlation between Wind Speed (mph (%) and Latitude in the Northern Hemisphere cities.

 ## Table of Contents
 * [Part I - WeatherPy](#WeatherPy)
  * [Scatter Plotting](#Scatter_Plotting)